aanastasiou/yapltemp/yapltemp/{{cookiecutter.plugin_name}}/doc/source/installation.rst

 Installation
 ============

-The root directory of "{{%cookiecutter.plugin_name%}}" includes two scripts that handle installation and removal of the plugin.
+The root directory of "{{cookiecutter.plugin_name}}" includes two scripts that handle installation and removal of the plugin.

 * ``install_plugin``
 * ``uninstall_plugin``